 - Don’t carry your passport with you.
 Carry a copy of your passport with another ID like a driver’s license.
 Only bring ATM and credit cards which you plan to use.
 Leave your passport and other cards locked up in a safe location.

 - Don’t invite strangers to your home or hotel.
 And if you are meeting someone you don’t know, always do this in a public area like a mall, restaurant or café.

 - Change locks and buy a security door.
 When you are living in a place long-term in Medellín always change the locks.
 No telling who else will have keys.
 And for even better piece of mind change the door to a security door reinforced with steel inside and around the frame.
 But make sure to get permission from the owner if you rent before replacing a door.

-- No Dar Paypaya.
+- No Dar Papaya.
 Don’t give papaya.
 This is a famous quote in Colombia, which means essentially don’t put yourself in a position where you become vulnerable to be taken advantage of.
-Many of the above tips are ways to “No Dar Paypaya”.
+Many of the above tips are ways to “No Dar Papaya”.

 These common-sense safety tips apply not only to Medellín and the Aburrá Valley but also generally apply to other cities in Colombia and other countries in Latin America.

 Since safety is the biggest concern of foreigners visiting Colombia or planning to move to Colombia.
 So, we have a series of articles about safety and security in Colombia:

 - Is Colombia Safe?
 Colombia Security and Safety Tips